Thyssenkrupp to set up 3D printing innovation centre in Singapore

 The centre will benefit Singapore by creating jobs for Singaporeans that expose them to more advanced technologies, and could result in products useful in Singapore as well as other parts of South-east Asia.

-"They can also become a place where both SMEs (small and medium enterprises) and MNCs can lean on their capabilities to co-innovate and find new offerings, products and services," Dr Koh added.
+"They can also become a place where both SMEs (small and medium-sized enterprises) and MNCs (multinational corporations) can lean on their capabilities to co-innovate and find new offerings, products and services," Dr Koh added.
 "In that sense, they enrich our advanced manufacturing ecosystem."